Distinction of the Steinberg representation and the dual group of a symmetric space

 \begin{subsection}{The Steinberg representation over a finite field}

-\begin{defn}[See 1.5 of \cite{Humphreys}] Let $F$ be a finite field and let $\B_{sph}$ be the spherical building of $G$.
-Let $r_s$ be the semi simple rank of $G$.
-The Steinberg representation, $St$, of $G$ can be defined using the $r-1$ homology group of $\B_{sph}$ with the action of $G$ on it. $St=H_{r-1}(\B_{sph},\Q)$. \end{defn}
+\begin{defn}[Subsection 1.5 of \cite{Humphreys}] Let $F$ be a finite field and let $\B_{sph}$ be the spherical building of $G$.
+Let $r_s$ be the semi-simple rank of $G$.
+The Steinberg representation of $G$ (denoted by $St$) can be defined using the $r-1$ homology group of $\B_{sph}$ with the action of $G$ on it, i.e. $St=H_{r-1}(\B_{sph},\Q)$. \end{defn}

 \begin{prop}[See \cite{Humphreys}] $St$ is irreducible. \end{prop}